boppetson/personal-website/content/posts/2021-11-16-redesigning-my-colleges-covid-testing-process.md

 ## What I'd Do Differently Next Time

 Overall, I was happy with the work I did and what I learned along the way.
-This was an opportunity to practice design methodologies.
+My last major project took place at a start-up where I had to move fast.
+There's a lot of benefit to creating value quickly; however, I enjoyed being able to take things more slowly and learn how to more effectively use design thinking strategies.
+For example, I had never made a journey map before but it was super helpful in putting the whole process into view.
+I was able to make better decisions since I was aware of what happened before and after students entered the appointment process.

-If I had the ability to, I would love to test my redesign with students and see how it affects their appointment-making rate.
+I would love to test my redesign with students and see how it affects their appointment-making rate.
 Based on my own experience and what I learned from other students, redesigning the process should help tremendously.

-Unfortunately, right as I was about present my work to the health center manager, our school announced that our testing process was changing.
-I haven’t seen yet what it looks like, but I’m sure hoping it’s a better process than what we have now.
+Unfortunately, right as I finished the prototypes and was about to get feedback from the health center manager, my school announced it was changing the testing process.
+Now, every student will pick up at-home testing kits and test themselves while being supervised by a telehealth doctor.
+I've reached out to hear the reasoning behind the change.
+My design solution aimed to solve the problem without a comprehensive restructuring of the testing process to minimize the cost.
+I want to know why they chose to restructure the whole thing, instead of reworking the existing process.
+Did they know about the lack of student appointments and the stressed-out medical staff?

+Nevertheless, I hope this new process creates fewer issues for the students and staff.
+Otherwise, I might have to redesign that one too!